obsidianmd/obsidian-help/en/Getting started/Use the mobile app.md

 The second icon to the right shows you how many tabs are currently open.
 The icon looks like a number in a box.

 When you tap it, you’ll be able to switch to any open tab.
-You can also a new tab.
+You can also open a new tab.

 ### Ribbon actions